oliver-charlesworth/nespot/README.md

 ## To do

 - Sound!
-  - Startup clicking (NFI)
+  - Clicking
-  - Quit clicking (could taper the audio)
+  - Echoing notes (underworld in SMB)
   - Interrupts
   - Halt / disable
   - Non-linear mixing

-- Keyboard concurrency issues

 - Scrolling